-Those in graphic design and other creative fields often put together creative resumes in hopes of “standing out” – but it usually works against them.
-Many others in the creative field also often submit creative resumes (UX Designers, photographers, interior designers).
+Those in graphic design and other creative fields often put together creative resumes in hopes of “standing out,” but it usually works against them.
+Many others in the creative fields (like UX Designers, photographers, interior designers, or marketers) often submit creative resumes

 Remember that the hiring manager is not hiring you based on the aesthetics of your resume.
-They’re looking at your experience, education, skills and other relevant information.
+They’re looking at your experience, education, skills, and other relevant qualifications.

 Here is an example of a creative resume:

-Here are other reasons you shouldn’t use a creative resume along with the type of resume format a graphic designer should use.
+You’ve probably seen examples like this circulating Pinterest and Instagram.
+Unfortunately, this type of resume is not suited for online job applications.
+Here are other reasons you shouldn’t use a creative resume, along with the type of resume format a graphic designer should use.

 4 Reasons Graphic Designers Should Never Use a Creative Resume